CHALK Preschool

 Do you need to be your child’s playmate at all times?
 Can they play alone and use their imagination or should you be offering “real” life experiences?
 Let’s face it, parenting is a tough gig, especially with the amount of recommendations out there on what is best for your little one.

-Daily, kids are taken on errands and put in a shopping cart, or a stroller in order to complete the functions of an adult.
+Daily, kids are taken on errands and relegated to a shopping cart or a stroller for efficiency.
 Instead of considering their companionship as a complication to completing tasks, it is an opportunity to provide your child with hands-on experiences.
 With a small amount of planning and a large dose of patience, you can turn a trip to the store, or the auto repair shop into a life lesson for your little one.

 However, continuing to encourage your child to “pretend play” is important.
 Providing your child with an opportunity to test their ever-growing creativity, independence, and skills around other kids in a safe environment adds to a well-rounded and balanced upbringing.